 Lyon is generally recognised as being France’s gastronomic capital.
 But it’s not all about eating here (although that does play a big part!).
 There are lots of other things to see and do on a weekend in Lyon.

 As France’s third largest city, Lyon has a generous sprinkling of attractions to keep visitors occupied for a weekend break.

 It is home to top notch museums, it has two Roman amphitheatres, a Unesco-listed old town and it’s also where the Lumière brothers pioneered the cinematic industry.

 Read on for more information on how to see the sights on a weekend in Lyon.
-And click here for guide books to inform your trip.

 This post contains affiliate links